simsong/drb_rounder/README.md

-# Using the DRB Rounder
+# DRB Rounding Tools
-The DRB Rounder is a python3 program that implements the rounding rules for the U.S. Census Bureau's Disclosure Review Board.
+Simson L. Garfinkel, US Census Bureau
+September 2019

+The US Census Bureau Disclosure Review Board has adopted a set of interium data release rules that require all statistics produced from confidential data sources to be "rounded" to a reduced level of prevision.
 These rules provide some protection against disclosure of information tracable to individuals, but do not provide privacy protection that is formally provable.
 The rounding rules are an interim solution for privacy protection, but the plan is to replace them with a system that is formally private at some point in the future.

-The DRB Rounder currently implements the following features:
-* Identifies numbers with no decimal point as integers, and numbers that have a decimal point as floating point numbers.
-* Applies the DRB rules for counts to integers.
-Specifically:
+## Rounding Rules

+There are two DRB rounding rules:

+For __counts__:

   * If N is less than 15, report N<15
   * If N is between 15 and 99, round to the nearest 10
   * If N is between 100-999, round to the nearest 50